justinlhudson/embassy-stm32-starter/README.md

 ## 🏗️ Architecture & Configuration

+[note]

+## 🧩 Heapless Design

+This project uses the [`heapless`](https://docs.rs/heapless) crate for all dynamic data structures, such as `heapless::Vec`.
+This means:

+- **No dynamic heap allocation**: All collections have fixed, compile-time capacities and are allocated on the stack or in static memory.
+- **Deterministic memory usage**: Maximum RAM usage is known at compile time, with no risk of heap fragmentation or allocation failures at runtime.
+- **Embedded-friendly**: Suitable for microcontrollers and real-time systems where dynamic allocation is discouraged or unavailable.

+As a result, reported heap usage is always zero unless a dynamic allocator is added.
+All memory usage comes from stack and statically allocated buffers.

 ### Supported Boards

 | Board          | MCU         | Flash  | RAM   | Serial | LED | Button |